-The group specialises in global markets traded products including commodities, fixed income and currencies, with a focus on frontier and emerging market jurisdictions spanning Asia, Africa, Central and Eastern Europe, the Middle East and Latin America.
+The group specialises in global markets traded products including commodities, fixed income and currencies, with a focus on emerging and frontier market jurisdictions spanning Asia, Africa, Central and Eastern Europe, the Middle East and Latin America.
 It also provides specialised financing solutions to clients that leverage global markets capabilities and experience.